mhmdghazal/DistanceMatch-Semi-supervised-learning-model/README.md

 The major training framework is developed and maintained in: https://github.com/microsoft/Semi-supervised-learning

-Note: The code will be available after paper submission
+Note: The code will be available in this repo after paper submission

 <!-- ACKNOWLEDGMENTS -->